-Time limits for making a work injury claim
+What are the time limits for making a work injury claim?

-It’s important that you report your work-related injury to both your employer and the workers’ compensation authority that covers you as soon as possible.
+It’s also important that you report your work-related injury to both your employer and the workers’ compensation authority that covers you as soon as possible.
 It’s best to do this within 30 days of the incident or once you’ve become aware of your injury or illness.
 Our expert work injury lawyers can help you through this process.

 What work injury compensation and benefits am I entitled to?

 The work injury compensation and benefits you may receive depend on (the severity of) your injury, when it happened, the law you’re covered by and the state you live in.